Public Health (MPH)

 About the Program

 The MPH program requires completion of 42 semester credit hours.
-The Program offers two (2) tracks: Behavioral Science and Health Education and Cultural Competency.
+There are two MPH Concentrations to select: (1) Public Health Science and (2) Community & Behavioral Sciences.

 Major Field Core: Both tracks, 24 hours